 Assessment: Members who retire on or before January 1, 2007 receive an annual benefit increase of 1.50%.
-For this group of members, their pension benefits are insulated against inflation risk.
+For this group of members, their pension benefits have some insulation against inflation risk.
 Members who retire after January 1, 2007 do not receive benefit increases after retirement, so these members bear all of the inflation risk.